It is common knowledge that commerce now shows a general tendency towards moving online.

 The chat opens with a suggestion to view the new designs created by the brand.

 If you want to take a look, you can browse the new collection.
-The bot leads you through the available options.
+The chatbot leads you through the available options.

 However, when you choose to view the item in more detail or to make a purchase, you are immediately brought to Victoria’s Secret website where the entire line of products is displayed in all colors and sizes.